jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 what is next?
 *****************************************************************************************

+* Homework - use what you have learned - mkdir_, cd_, ls_, tree_ and touch_ to make your family tree.
+Send me the final thing when you are done.
-:ref:`Click Here to see me make a Python Test Driven Development Environment<how to make a test driven development environment>`
+* :ref:`Click Here to see me make a Python Test Driven Development Environment<how to make a test driven development environment>`

 ----